The UAF Experience

 In 1991 NASA named UAF a Space Grant institution for aerospace research, making it a Land, Sea and Space Grant institution, one of only a handful of triple-crown universities in the country.

 Individualism and diversity are Alaska traditions.
 At UAF, students find not only a broad mix of cultures and ages, but also a climate of respect for individual rights and preferences.
 A student from a rural Alaska village can share knowledge and insights with others from places as distant as Tallahassee or Tokyo.
-UAF’s enrollment in fall 2017 was 8,720 students.
-Of those, 58 percent are female and 41 percent male; 88 percent are undergraduate and 12 percent are graduate students.
-UAF students hail from all 50 states and 50 foreign countries.
+UAF’s enrollment in fall 2020 was 7,477 students.
+Of those, 60% are female, 37% male and 3% are unknown; 87% are undergraduate and 13% are graduate students.
+UAF students hail from 48 states and 50 foreign countries.

 Many UAF students are nontraditional.
 They study at night or after work, and balance schoolwork with family responsibilities.
 The university offers a wide variety of evening and weekend classes.
 UAF students can attend classes through distance delivery from remote areas of Alaska or from anywhere in the world.
 Using computers, telephones and the Internet, students can take courses or work toward their degrees without leaving home.

 Many students take advantage of UAF’s exchange programs to study at colleges and universities around the world, or through the National Student Exchange program, which offers studies at universities throughout the United States.
-There are more than 130 different student organizations on campus, with that number going up all the time.
-Students produce the weekly Sun Star online news site, run KSUA, the campus radio station, and participate in scores of special interest groups.
+There are more than 100 different student organizations on campus, with that number going up all the time.
+Students produce the weekly Polaris News online news site, run KSUA, the campus radio station, and participate in scores of special interest groups.

 The University of Alaska Fairbanks is a Land, Sea, and Space Grant university and an international center for research, education, and the arts, emphasizing the circumpolar North and its diverse peoples.
 UAF integrates teaching, research, and public service as it educates students for active citizenship and prepares them for lifelong learning and careers.